-- Security Fraud: Various security frauds, such as foreign currency, investment schemes, and broker embezzlements, can be charged as federal crimes.
+- Securities Fraud: Various types of securities fraud, such as those involving foreign currency, investment schemes, and broker embezzlements, can be charged as federal crimes.
 Insider trading is also something that can be charged as a federal crime.

 Call Our Tampa Fraud Defense Attorneys Today at (813) 321-7323!

-Since fraud can have civil and criminal repercussions, it is vital to seek legal counsel as soon as possible.
-The Tampa fraud defense lawyers at Thomas & Paulk, P.A. are dedicated to helping people who face fraud charges.
+Our lawyers are dedicated to helping people who face fraud charges.
 Our firm is a leading criminal defense in Hillsborough County.
 We offer reliable advice and representation to clients who’ve been charged with federal crimes.
-Our firm has handled over 7,000 criminal cases, and we have helped thousands of people get the best possible results for their case.
+Our firm has handled over 7,000 criminal cases, and we have helped thousands of people get the best possible results for their cases.

-Call our Tampa fraud defense attorneys today at (813) 321-7323 to discuss the different options available for you!
+When is fraud a federal crime?
+Call our Tampa fraud defense attorneys today at (813) 321-7323 to find out and to discuss the different options available for you!